Marouamx/ecu_simulator/CAN_communication.md

 The CAN HAL driver layer provides a simple, generic multi-instance set of APIs to control the CAN peripheral thus we will have only to change some bitfields, others are there by default.

-Main objective: be able to send a CAN dataframe from an end by an external interrup (user push botton) and receive it by the other end (CAN_rx is also configured to interrupt)
+Main objective: be able to send a CAN dataframe from an end by an external interrupt (user push botton) and receive it by the other end. the datafame contains information on how many times and in what frequency you blink an LED

 (code explained by comments bellow)